y2737924daohegua/corber/pages/workflow/icon_splash_management.md

 title:  "Generate Icons & Splashscreens"
 ---

-The `corber make-icons` and `ember cdv:make-splashes` commands generate all required icons and splashes for your added platforms from a single SVG.
+The `corber make-icons` and `corber make-splashes` commands generate all required icons and splashes for your added platforms from a single SVG.
 This is powered by a separate library called [splicon](https://github.com/isleofcode/splicon).

 By default, corber detects which platforms (e.g. ios) you have installed and only generates assets for those platforms.
 Platform & icon source are configurable as documented [in the cli](/pages/cli).